Obsessive-Compulsive Disorder (OCD)

 Your doctor may also offer treatment for any other conditions that may be contributing to the problem, such as a medical problem or depression.
 You may need to try more than one approach before you find the one that is right for you.

-Habit reversal – A person is asked to substitute a different response, such as deep breathing or fist clenching, for the usual compulsive ritual.
+- Habit reversal – A person is asked to substitute a different response, such as deep breathing or fist clenching, for the usual compulsive action.

 Psychodynamic, insight-oriented or interpersonal psychotherapy can help a person sort out conflicts in important relationships or explore the history behind the symptoms, though insight itself is not likely to have an impact on severe symptoms.

-Family therapy and group therapy also have been used successfully to treat some people with OCD.
-Because this disorder can be very disruptive to family life, family therapy often is recommended.
+Family therapy and group therapy also have been used in OCD.
+Since this disorder can be very disruptive to family life, family therapy may be particularly helpful.

 When To Call a Professional